-Finally, courts' treatment of Section 3 in the years following its passage supports this understanding of the Clause.
+Finally, courts' treatment of Section 3 after its passage supports this understanding of the Clause.
 In state and federal cases, courts made clear that the definition of "officer" was to be broadly construed and included elected officers such as the president.
-Furthermore, these courts emphasized the importance of an oath in defining an officer, noting that the oath is "the test" to determine whether an individual was an officer under Section 3.
+Furthermore, these courts emphasized the importance of an oath in defining an officer.
 Worthy v.
 Barrett, 63 N.C.
 199, 202 (1869), appeal dismissed sub nom.
 Worthy v.
 Comm'rs, 76 U.S. 611 (1869).

-In sum, in ratifying the Fourteenth Amendment, the nation added to the Constitution a provision that would "strike[] at those who have heretofore held high official position" and later participated in an insurrection, hoping to stop "any rebellion hereafter to come," Cong.
+In sum, in ratifying the Fourteenth Amendment, the nation added to the Constitution a provision that would "strik[e] at those who have heretofore held high official position" and later participated in an insurrection, hoping to stop "any rebellion hereafter to come," Cong.
 Globe, 39th Cong., 1st Sess.
 3035-36 (1866) (Sen. Henderson), by preventing insurrectionists from "be[ing] declared eligible and worthy to fill any office up to the Presidency of the United States," 4 Cong.
 Rec.
 325 (Jan.
 10, 1876) (Rep. Blaine).
-An interpretation of Section 3 that exempts presidents and the presidency would depart from the provision's clear text and be at odds with its history.
+Interpreting Section 3 to exempt presidents and the presidency would depart from the provision's clear text and be at odds with its history.